nano-byte/common/doc/backports.md

 [Nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references), [Ranges](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) and [Records](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/records) were introduced in .NET (Core) and are backported to .NET Framework.

+[Required members](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-11.0/required-members) were introduced in .NET 7.0 and are backported to .NET 6.0 and .NET Framework.

 ## Collections

 The following types were introduced in .NET Framework 4.0 and are backported to .NET Framework 2.0: